-Concerned about an unwanted animal in your house?
+Concerned about a pest animal in your house?

 Houses also offer many of the ingredients for survival, making them appealing to wild critters.
 Attics provide ready-made dens, saving animals the energy expenditure required to find or build their dens.
 Boilers often leak water, perfect for mice or other small types of animals looking for consistent sources of hydration.
 If food is left in storage or crumbs fall to the floor in hard-to-reach places, animals have incredible senses of smell to seek it out.